lerebear/sizeup-action/README.md

     runs-on: ubuntu-latest

     steps:
+      # Set the checkout depth to use in the next step.
+      # This step must be included in order for the diff that we evaluate to be
+      # computed correctly.
+      - name: 'Set checkout depth to include base commit'
+        id: 'set-checkout-depth'
+        run: echo "depth=$(( ${{ github.event.pull_request.commits }} + 1 ))" >> "$GITHUB_OUTPUT"

-      # Check out a copy of this repository so we can load the configuration
+      # Check out a copy of this repository so that we can compute a diff to
-      # file for Action later on.
+      # evaluate and load the Action's configuration.
       - name: Checkout this repository
         uses: actions/checkout@v3
+        with:
+          fetch-depth: "${{ steps.set-checkout-depth.outputs.depth }}"

       # Run the estimation tool
       - name: Run sizeup